neillturner/kitchen-puppet/README.md

   * gem install kitchen-puppet

 ## Requirements
+You need a metadata.json file of your puppet module.
+It is used by kitchen-puppet to configure the module path.
+The puppet docs describe (https://docs.puppetlabs.com/puppet/latest/reference/modules_publishing.html#write-a-metadatajson-file) how to create one.

 You'll need a driver box without a chef installation so puppet can be installed.
 Puppet have one at http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box or http://puppet-vagrant-boxes.puppetlabs.com/centos-65-x64-virtualbox-nocm.box.

 For PuppetAgent a server with a puppet master is required that can resolve the hostname ip address of the server.
 The server must also be able to resolve the hostname ip address of the puppet master.